Here's what nobody's telling you about the next oil crisis.

 Data point #1: Japan's market is already pricing in a prolonged squeeze.
 Last week, as U.S. indices hovered near highs, the Nikkei 225 fell 0.83% week-over-week, and the TOPIX dropped 0.54%.
 This wasn't a broad sell-off; it was a targeted retreat driven by energy uncertainty.
 The U.S. Energy Secretary can claim prices haven't caused "demand destruction" yet, but in Asia, the forward-looking market reaction tells a different story of anticipated strain.

 Data point #2: Asian governments are activating wartime fiscal protocols.
 South Korea is debating a 25 trillion won (roughly $18.3 billion) supplementary "war budget" specifically to address the strain from high oil prices and a weak currency.
-Japan has already deployed a dual strategy of releasing strategic petroleum reserves and subsidizing retail gasoline prices.
+Japan has already deployed a dual approach of releasing key petroleum reserves and subsidizing retail gasoline prices.
 These aren't minor interventions; they are crisis-level fiscal responses that U.S. policymakers, currently focused on inflation moderation, are not yet contemplating.

 Data point #3: The corporate dominoes are starting to fall in Asia.
 Grab's $600 million acquisition of Foodpanda Taiwan from Delivery Hero is more than a regional deal.
 It's a consolidation move in a high-frequency delivery sector acutely vulnerable to fuel costs.
 When logistics margins get crushed by oil, the strong eat the weak.
 This M&A wave, beginning in Asia's competitive landscapes, is a leading indicator for pressure on U.S. gig-economy and logistics firms.